- View or modify configuration settings

 - The effective value of the setting and its source.

 To edit/modify a configuration setting, make sure you are in the proper setting scope if applicable, select the setting and then click the Edit icon on the toolbar.

 A dialog appears on the left, allowing you to set a value or reset it back to default.
 The actual options in the dialog will be different depending on the configuration setting.

 Before enabling this option, first ensure that the Log On Modes configuration setting is set to All or Windows.

-Then set the Automatic Windows Log On configuration setting to True.
+Then enable the Automatic Windows Log On configuration setting.

 Note that Windows authentication must be enabled in IIS as well.
 For more details, see this Microsoft article: Configure Windows Authentication (IIS 7).

 Once enabled, automatic logon will occur for all URLs that do not require explicit authentication.
 For example, navigating to http://yourinstance/ will take you directly to the home screen, whereas http://yourinstance/LogOn/ will still show the Log On screen.

 This setting enables Dundas BI to work with multiple Active Directory domains.
 Activating the Multiple Domain Support setting lets you set up cross domain authentication by adding Windows accounts and Windows groups from another domain.

 Under Category, select Authentication.Active Directory, select the Multiple Domain Support setting and then click Edit on the toolbar.
 On the edit settings dialog click Edit Value and select the checkbox.